Accounting policies and procedures

 3.4 Source document

-2) description of economic content;
+2) a description of economic substance of the transaction;

 1) the invoice number;

-3.4.7 The authorised signatory is responsible for ensuring that:
+3.4.7 The authorised signatory shall ensure that:

-1) the document reflects the business transaction correctly;
+• the document accurately reflects the transaction;

-2) the quantities, prices and other terms recorded in the document correspond to the previously concluded contracts;
+• the quantities, prices and other terms recorded in the document correspond to the previously concluded contracts;

-3) the transaction is legal and expedient;
+• the transaction is lawful and economically justified;

 3.5 Adjustments